quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

     }
     ```

-    ..then `console.log(process.env.my)` will also error out.
-Only the "full path" of your definition (`process.env.my.prop`) will get replaced in your code.
+    ..then `console.log(process.env. my)` will also error out.
+Only the "full path" of your definition (`process.env. my.prop`) will get replaced in your code.